raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	![orientation](images/orientation.png)

 1. You don't need the yaw orientation of the Sense HAT for this project, just the pitch and the roll.
-Add these two lines into the `while` loop, so that you get constant and up-to-date readings of the orientation, and it looks like this
+Add these two lines into the `while` loop, so that you get constant and up-to-date readings of the orientation, and it looks like this:

 	```python
 	while not game_over: